-As a MacOS beginner, you may be confused when you want to get a folder or file absolute path value.
+As a macOS beginner, you may be confused when you want to get a folder or file’s absolute path value.
 You can not find the folder’s detail path value as in Windows.
 This article will tell you how to get a file or folder’s absolute path value in macOS and how to display the file or folder’s absolute path value in the macOS Finder title bar.

 1. Add Copy Path Menu Item In Popup Menu List.

-This method will add a menu item in the popup menu list use MacOS service when you right click a file or folder.
-Click that menu item, it will copy the file or folder’s path value as /etc/hosts into MacOS clipboard, then you can paste it to anywhere that you want.
+This method will add a menu item in the popup menu list use the macOS service when you right-click a file or folder.
+Click that menu item, it will copy the file or folder’s path value such as /etc/hosts into the macOS clipboard, then you can paste it to anywhere that you want.

 - Click Finder app in desktop Dock.